MicrosoftDocs/msix-docs/msix-src/packaging-tool/create-start-group.md

 This goal can be achieved using the `VisualGroup` property of the `VisualElements` item.
 Here are the steps to implement this change:

 1) Open the manifest file of your application with a text editor of choice.
-Alternativaly, if you're using the MSIX Packaging Tool, you can press the *Open manifest* button in the Package Editor.
+Alternatively, if you're using the MSIX Packaging Tool, you can press the *Open manifest* button in the Package Editor.
 2) Make sure that the `uap3` namespace is declared in the `<Package>` node of the manifest:

     ```xml
     <Package ...
          xmlns:uap3="http://schemas.microsoft.com/appx/manifest/uap/windows10/3"